duosecurity/duo_confluence/README.md

 ### Optionally customize the Duo authentication page

-The authentication page is duo_twofactor/src/main/resources/duologin.vm.
+The authentication page template is duo_twofactor/src/main/resources/duologin.vm.
 It can be used as-is, or styled to match your organization.

 If you want the Duo authentication page to include other resources, such as scripts or images, put them in the resources directory as well, and edit